Nathy-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group changes group owner to school for the file hello
+10-mirrors_permissions set the mode to olleh form hello